rahuldhadvai/Automation-zenoti/README.md

 # Automation-zenoti
 The project was created for Android Team at zenoti to Automate their Application Build Process(App development)

+The developed website takes the input from the client  about the features of app (like  in-app features, logos, colours, properties etc) and shows a simulation of how the app would look like.
+Finally, it  combines the input data into a JSON file which is used to build an app for that client.

 This project requires XAMPP/WAMP to be installed first on your system to store the JSON's and retrieve them.